-AVM 441 AIRLINE AND AIRPORT OPERATIONS MANAGEMENT
+AVS 441 AIRLINE AND AIRPORT OPERATIONS

-An analysis of the application of contemporary management techniques of the airline and airport industries.
-Included are management functions, current issues, domestic and foreign operations, domestic and foreign regulations, aircraft selection, labor relations, airport master plans and strategic planning.
+An analysis of the application of contemporary operations techniques of the airline and airport industries.
+Included are operations, current issues, domestic and foreign operations, domestic and foreign regulations, aircraft selection, labor relations, airport master plans and strategic planning.
 The course will include a major student project.

-AVM 471 AIRLINE EMERGENCY CABIN TRAINING
+AVS 471 AIRLINE EMERGENCY CABIN TRAINING